jschrempp/speech2photo/README.md

 and have the picture frame change to reflect the conversation - an eveasdropping picture frame!

+A video of this project in action: https://www.youtube.com/watch?v=Wzuj7Vhyl8w

 A full write up: https://www.jimschrempp.com/features/computer/speech_to_picture.htm

 Based on the WhisperFrame project idea on Hackaday.